Sterris/viz_project/datasets/README.md

 **PRO**: Most of the data should be quite easy to come by, as it's quite easy to find out the answer to most of these questions.

 **CON**: It will likely require a decent amount of manual work, since it's unlikely that we will just find readymade datasets containing the data we need.

+**You will also need to find some continuous data to go with this like ages, number of cases, geographical data**

+**Try and match the visualisations you want to create with visualisations we have done in the exercises**

 ### Idea 2: Similar to the above, but instead of analyzing existing data, make some simulations and analyze the effects of different measures on the outcomes of the outbreak